KomalMittrapal/Cognifyz_PowerBI_Task1_DataExploration/README.md

 - Filtering and interactivity

 ---
-*Created by Komal for the Data Analyst Internship Program.*
+*Created by Komal for the Power BI Internship Program.*